Free-My-Financials/FreeMyFinancialsSAM/Documentation/Development.md

 3. Accept all recommended extensions from the popup on the bottom right

-4. In the web directory, create a file called .env.
+4. Create a file called .env.
 Copy and paste the content of .example.env to .env.
 Also create a github clientId and secretId in Github and add those to the .env file.

 ## Running Locally